wize-wiz/laravel-module-installer/README.md

 #### `extra.include-module-part`

-If package ends with a `-module`, this will be removed by default.
-If the `-module` should be part of module directory path, set `include-module-part` to `true` to incorporate it into its path.
+If a package name ends with `-module`, this will be removed by default.
+If `-module` should be part of the module directory path, set `include-module-part` to `true` to incorporate it into its path.

 ```json